Bharathi Vidya Bhavan

 Bharathi Vidya Bhavan is a co-educational residential senior secondary school in Erode in the state of Tamil Nadu, India.
+It was founded in 1978.
 The school is run by the family of Bharat Ratna Chidambaram Subramaniam, particularly his eldest son-in-law Dr. L.M.
 Ramakrishnan who serves as the school's correspondent, and his daughter Dr. Aruna Ramakrishnan as its president.
 It is the highest-ranked school in the Erode district in terms of academics and sports.
 The school is administrated by its principal R. Sridhar and its vice-principal S. Ramesh Kumar.